Peaceultime/THCrap-GUI/README.md

 ## Contributions
 You can contribute to the development of this software by adding features from the original software.
-You can also work on the design of the application by editing the Adobe XD design project.
 This software is fully translatable, you can refer to the `translation_files/README.md` to get more informations about the software translation process.

 ## Tests